 Do they open it, leave it unread, junk it immediately?
 Which customers are more likely to read them?
 Do they click on any of the links inside your email?
 If so, which ones?
 What device did the customer use to open your mail?

 But if you had a way to track your Outlook emails, you would have answers to all of these questions and more.

 Email tracking refers to any method of monitoring what happens to your emails on the recipient’s end.
-Outlook trackers not only send you read receipts and other information about customer behavior, but some of them can also integrate into your CRM and other software to help you put that knowledge to use.
+Outlook trackers not only send you to read receipts and other information about customer behavior, but some of them can also integrate into your CRM and other software to help you put that knowledge to use.

 With a wide range of free and paid tracking tools, anyone can track their Outlook emails.
 But the people who benefit the most from this process are business owners, marketing professionals, sales representatives, and customer support staff.

 Even though it sounds very high-tech, tracking an email actually relies on simple technology.
-When you use an email tracker, the software adds a small, practically-invisible 1×1 pixel image in the body of your email.
+When you use an email tracker, the software adds a small, practically invisible 1×1 pixel image in the body of your email.
 The tracker actually monitors that specific pixel.